 Of course, if you set your limit too high for a sell order, or too low for a buy order, you risk missing the trade in the timeframe you may want.
-This could result in paying a higher price or receiving a lower price if you are still looking to execute the trade.
+This could result in paying a higher price than you want or receiving a lower price than you want if you are still looking to execute the trade.

 If you are entering a trade on Fidelity.com or Active Trader Pro®, use the drop-down menu to choose "Limit Order" versus "Market Order."
 For more on trading order types, read: Know your trading orders.

-Lastly, Fidelity’s ETF Services Group suggests that, due to observing increased ETF price volatility near the opening and closing bell, investors may want to consider avoiding trading at these times.
+Lastly, Fidelity's ETF Services Group suggests that, due to observing increased ETF price volatility near the opening and closing bell, investors may want to consider avoiding trading at these times.
 When volatility is higher, the range of publicly quoted bid and ask prices (known as depth of book) can be limited.
-That makes it a little harder to be matched up with your desired price, compared with market hours when there is less volatility.
+That makes it a little harder to be matched up with your desired price, compared with market hours when there is less volatility and greater depth.

-However, if you must trade an ETF near the market’s open or close, Fidelity’s ETF Services Group believes you may want to consider utilizing limit orders, while avoiding market orders, including not using “Market on Open” (MOO) and “Market on Close” (MOC) orders.
+However, if you must trade an ETF near the market's open or close, Fidelity's ETF Services Group suggests that you consider utilizing limit orders, while avoiding market orders, including not using "Market on Open" (MOO) and "Market on Close" (MOC) orders.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917